frntc/SIDKick/README.md

   <b> .- the only complete SID-drop-in-replacement that you can build yourself -. </b><br><br>
 </p>

 SIDKick is a drop-in replacement for the SID 6581 and 8580 used in C64s and C128s based on a Teensy 4.1.
-It emulates two SIDs and Sound Expander/FM at the same time, and makes no compromises with regard to quality: the emulation is based on reSID and fmOPL.
+It emulates two SIDs and a Sound Expander/FM at the same time.
+It makes no compromises with regard to quality: the emulation is based on reSID and fmOPL.
 It also comes with a few extras.

 Currently its features include:
 -	6581 and/or 8580 emulation based on reSID 0.16 or reSID 1.0 (configurable)